JanssenProject/home/README.md

 Using the Janssen Project components, you can build a world class cloud native identity and access management ("IAM") platform.

 But why should you?
 Why not outsource IAM to a SaaS?
 Well, if you can, you should!
-But there are a few reasons why you may not want to:
+But there are a few reasons you may not want to:
 1. Your service has a large number of users or devices
 2. The privacy or security profile of a hosted solution is not acceptable
 3. You need the freedom to customize
-4. You need to embed this component in your solution
+4. You need to embed this component in your product or solution

 Ultimately, the goal of the project is to coalesce a community, and to foster an ecosystem.
 Many organizations, working together, can build Janssen together more effectively then any individual organization, resulting in more innovation and better code.